The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 STRING .get_payload_encoded()

-Get the payload of the JWT token as a JSON string that is base64url encoded.
+Get the JWT payload as a JSON string that is base64url encoded.

 Arguments: None